shawndcarpenter/third_space_be/README.md

 The [SimpleCov Gem](https://github.com/simplecov-ruby/simplecov) provides test coverage analysis for our application.

+The [FactoryBot](https://github.com/thoughtbot/factory_bot) and [Faker Gems](https://github.com/faker-ruby/faker) was used to create large amounts of data for testing.

 The back end handles API calls to the Yelp API as well as accepts post requests from the user for location moods.
 It simulates API calls using the [WebMock gem](https://github.com/bblimke/webmock) and the [VCR gem](https://github.com/vcr/vcr).